 A multi-purpose, cozy shelter to escape from the summer sun or sit and visit with old friends.

 A recent gift of the summer Family Campers, the Pavilion provides a lovely screened space from which to enjoy the fleeting warmth of Minnesota summers and the beautiful months of early autumn.

 An unofficial museum housing a collection of photographs, publication and objects important to the history of Danebod, the Stone Hall is also an intimate venue for activities and small lectures or discussion groups.

 The Gym Hall was originally built as a space for Danish gymnastics, folk dancing, music and theatrical performances, large social gatherings, and even worship before a church was built.
 The congregation at Danebod Lutheran Church upholds the Danish tradition of dancing around the Christmas tree each December, a magical memory held dear by every child who has grown up at Danebod.
 The basement of the Gym Hall is commonly used for crafts such as stained glass and woodworking.

 The grounds at Danebod are spacious and shady.
-A playground, sand volleyball court, camping hook-ups, and fire pit provide ample opportunities for fun.
+A playground, volleyball court, camping hook-ups, and fire pit provide ample opportunities for fun.
 The view of the landscape to the south of Danebod is the ideal subject of a quick sketch or a pastoral watercolor.